Asian Wings Airways

 Asian Wings Airways was an airline based in Myanmar.
-It began service on 27 January 2011.
+It began service on 27 January 2011 with codeshare agreements with Air Bagan.
 It offered regular flights to all major tourist destinations in Myanmar.

 Asian Wings Airways was owned and operated by Sun Far Travels and Tours Company, Limited.

 All Nippon Airways announced in 2013 that it would purchase a 49% stake in Asian Wings Airways for around 3 billion Japanese yen, the first foreign investment in a Myanmar-based airline since democratization, but in 2014 ANA declared that its board of directors had agreed to cancel the investment, citing “intensified” competition in the aviation sector.

 The airline suspended all operations on January 1, 2019.

 Destinations

 As of June 2016 the airline served the following destinations within Myanmar: